whalderman/search-quality-rater-guidelines-tldr/docs/ja/tldr/for-everyone.md

 :::

 ::: tip Include contact information and policies.
-Depending on your type of business, Google expects different types and amounts of contact information and policies.
-This information is extremely important for any website that handles money (stores, banks, credit card companies, etc.).
+Depending on your type of business, Google expects different types and amounts of contact information and policies. **Providing this information is extremely important for any website that handles money (stores, banks, credit card companies, etc.).**
 :::

 #### Contact Info Suggestions